minusZeroo/ageCalculator/README.md

 # Age calculator API
 An API with request body as below.
-For educational purpose
+For educational purposes

 Endpoint: /user